SecuritySynapse/security-summit-project-update/README.md

 you can find the deadline for the work in this repository by clicking the button that is at the top of this file!
-- You will have the opportunity to work on this status update during at least one of the afternoon office hours.
+- You will have the opportunity to work on this status update during at least one of the afternoon laboratory sessions.
 - If you have not done so already, please make sure that you schedule office hour appointments with the course instructor to share status updates and to seek feedback about your implementation of the security summit project.